 - Applications: Targeted marketing, customer profiling

-Regression Analysis: Modeling relationships between variables in the warehouse
+Regression analysis: Modeling relationships between variables in the warehouse

 - Example: Forecasting sales based on historical data and external factors